qyubrooks/python-challenge/README.md

   * The greatest decrease in losses (date and amount) over the entire period

-* In addition, my final script should both print the analysis to the terminal and export a text file with the results.

 ## PyPoll

-* In this challenge, I am tasked with helping a small, rural town modernize its vote-counting process.
+* In this challenge, I was tasked with helping a small, rural town modernize its vote-counting process.

-* I am be give a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
+* I got a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
-Your task is to create a Python script that analyzes the votes and calculates each of the following:
+I created a Python script that analyzes the votes and calculates each of the following:

   * The total number of votes cast